CHEMICAL COMPOSITION OF FIXED OIL FROM THE SEEDS OF SANTALUM RUBRUM BY GC-MSHTML Full Text

-CONCLUSION: The present study found 7 constituents from seeds of petroleum ether extract of Santalum rubrum by Gas Chromatography - Mass Spectroscopy (GC-MS) analysis.
-The presence of these chemical compounds justified the extensive uses of seeds of the plant by traditional practitioner to treat various ailments.
+CONCLUSION: The present study found 7 constituents from seeds of petroleum ether extract of Santalum rubrum by Gas Chromatography-Mass Spectroscopy (GC-MS) analysis.
+The presence of these chemical compounds justified the extensive uses of seeds of the plant by a traditional practitioner to treat various ailments.
 It could be concluded that S. rubrum contains various chemical constituents that can be bioactive compounds of medical importance.
-However, further studies are needed to evaluate its bioactivity and toxicity profile.
+However, further studies are needed to evaluate its bioactivity & toxicity profile.

-Acknowledgement: We are grateful to Chemistry Department, Dhaka University for giving us the opportunity to do analysis of the petroleum ether extract of plant materials.
-We are also thankful to the Dirctor, BCSIR Laboratories, Dhaka, Dr. Sarwar Jahan, for providing necessary facilities to carry out this research work.
+Acknowledgement: We are grateful to the Chemistry Department, Dhaka University for allowing us to do an analysis of the petroleum ether extract of plant materials.
+We are also thankful to the Director, BCSIR Laboratories, Dhaka, Dr. Sarwar Jahan, for providing necessary facilities to carry out this research work.

 CONFLICT OF INTEREST: Nil